SMA Negeri 8 Jakarta: Extracurricular activities

 OSIS or student government is a part of student life at SMA Negeri 8 Jakarta.
 Students are encouraged to apply for membership at student government, which consists of executive and legislative branches.
-Pengurus OSIS is the executive branch with the membership of 18 students selected from a leadership development program to serve for 1 year.
-Perwakilan Kelas is the legislative branch, and among its duties are accommodating the aspirations of the student body and supervising events organized by student group.
+Pengurus OSIS or commonly referred as PO is the executive branch with the membership of 18 students selected from a leadership development program to serve for 1 year.
+Perwakilan Kelas (PK) is the legislative branch, and among its duties are accommodating the aspirations of the student body and supervising events organized by student group.
 Membership of Perwakilan Kelas varies each year, but usually around 24 students are selected through a regeneration program commencing at the beginning of every academic year to serve for two years.

 Students take part in at least one of ten non flexible listed student groups and organizations designated as subseksi (Indonesian: subsection).
 There are also flexible subseksi that students can join even if they already have one nonflexible subseksi.
 Subseksi are popular among students as a way to network with other students, faculty members, and alumni.

 Every year, each subseksi organizes programs involving civitas academica and/or general public outside campus.
 The proposal of these programs is discussed in a plenary meeting with student government and faculty members, and the programs are then reviewed in another plenary meeting.
 The latest addition to student organization, General English Syndicate (Genesys), was founded in 2011.
 The structure of student government at the school is a mixture of the standard Indonesian high school system and Indonesian political system, a concept which was born after the official visit of the members of student government to Indonesian Parliament.

 There are also non-subseksi student groups at the school.
 They are not under the realm of student government and do not organize events involving external parties.
 They include Study Club (for students wishing to compete in National and International Science Olympiad) and Bukit Duri Beavers (baseball and softball team).